 Are You New?
 Welcome Aboard!

-Remember, any certified PSIA-NW member must attend at least a one day education event each season (or a two day event every other season) to remain current and in good standing.
-A full list of our events is on our event calender.
+Remember, any certified PSIA-NW member must attend continuing education each season (6 CEU) or a two-day event every other season (12 CEU or more),-to remain current and in good standing.
+More detailed information regarding continuing education can be found on the current member tab on this page.
+Additionally, a full list of our events is on our event calendar on the Events tab.

 Member benefits include special discount pricing on many products that ski and snowboard professionals use on a daily basis like skis or snowboards, soft goods like gloves, goggles, clothing, tuning tools, and even cars – yeah, that’s right – a pro deal on a new Volkswagen.
 Be sure to check out all the special offers available to members like you under the member benefits tab and all the National benefits that are available here.

 - Determine which snowsports school or resort you are interested in working for – while this is NOT required it’s helpful during the membership application process.

 - Not sure what division you should join?
 All our schools are listed at the About Our Division page, reflecting those in Alaska, Idaho, Montana, Oregon and Washington.
 Any question, call or text 206.244.8541 or email email@example.com.

 - Join your Regional (PSIA-NW) and National (PSIA-AASI) AS a registered member – click on the THESNOWPROS.ORG button below to join online.
 It’s that easy.